Online Multi-Agent Pickup and Delivery with Task Deadlines: Problem Definition

-In this section, we describe the shared definitions of MAPD \cite{ma2017} and MAPD-D and define the tasks specific to MAPD-D.
+In this sub-section, we describe the shared definitions of MAPD \cite{ma2017} and MAPD-D and define the tasks specific to MAPD-D.

-An instance of MAPD and MAPD-D consists of $m$ agents in $A={a_1, \cdots, a_m}$, a connected simple undirected graph $G=(V,E)$, and a set of unexecuted tasks $\mathcal{T} = { \tau_1, \cdots, \tau_k }$.
+An instance of MAPD and MAPD-D consists of $m$ agents in $A={a_1, \ldots, a_m}$, a connected simple undirected graph $G=(V,E)$, and a set of unexecuted tasks $\mathcal{T} = { \tau_1, \ldots, \tau_k }$.
 Here, $V$ represents the vertices, $E$ denotes the edges, and $l_i(t) \in V$ indicates the location of agent $a_i$ at timestep $t$.
 A path is a sequence of vertices associated with timesteps, indicating the vertex at which the agent is located at each timestep.

 Agents either remain at their current node $l_i(t)=l_i(t+1)$ or move to an adjacent node via an edge $\left(l_i(t), l_i(t+1) \right) \in E$ at each timestep.
 Agents must avoid collisions with each other.
-MAPD and MAPD-D define two types of collisions \cite{stern2019, ma2017}: (1) Vertex conflict, where two agents cannot occupy the same location at the same timestep, i.e., for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, $l_i(t) \neq l_j(t)$ must hold; and (2) Swapping conflict, where two agents cannot move along the same edge in opposite directions at the same timestep, i.e., for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, $l_i(t) \neq l_j(t+1)$ or $l_j(t) \neq l_i(t+1)$ must hold.
+MAPD and MAPD-D define two types of collisions \cite{stern2019, ma2017}: (1) Vertex conflict, where two agents cannot occupy the same location at the same timestep, that is, for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, $l_i(t) \neq l_j(t)$ must hold; and (2) Swapping conflict, where two agents cannot move along the same edge in opposite directions at the same timestep, that is, for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, $l_i(t) \neq l_j(t+1)$ or $l_j(t) \neq l_i(t+1)$ must hold.

-We further provide an extended definition of tasks in MAPD-D. Each task $\tau_j \in \mathcal{T}$ consists of a pickup location $v^{\mathrm{p}}_j \in V$, a delivery location $v^{\mathrm{d}}_j \in V$, and a delivery deadline $d^\mathrm{d}_j$.
+We further provide an extended definition of tasks in MAPD-D. Each task $\tau_j \in \mathcal{T}$ consists of a pickup location $v^{\mathrm{p}}_j \in V$ and delivery location $v^{\mathrm{d}}_j \in V$.
+In an extended definition for MAPD-D, each task additionally includes a delivery deadline $d^\mathrm{d}_j$. $d^\mathrm{d}_j$ is not a tight bound, and agents are still expected to take on new tasks and proceed even if a task's deadline has passed.
+When an agent assigned to a task reaches the delivery location via the pickup location, the task is completed, and its completion time is denoted as $c_j$.
+Once a task is completed, the agent is assigned a new task.
 New tasks can be added to the task set $\mathcal{T}$ at each timestep.
-When an agent assigned to a task reaches the delivery location via the pickup location, the task is completed, and its completion time is denoted as $c_j$.
-Once a task is completed, the agent is assigned to a new task.